unrealwork/axibase-collector/jobs/examples/file/uk-caa/README.md

 Download airport traffic, passenger, and cargo statistics from the UK's [Civil Aviation Authority](http://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Airports/Datasets/UK-Airport-data/Airport-data-2016-03/).

-The data is downloaded starting with January 2015 onwards.
+The data is available to be downloaded starting with January 2015 onwards.

-The Path field contains both `${DATE_ITEM()}` `${ITEM}` placeholders so that different reports for multiple reporting periods can be queried with one configuration.
+The Path field contains both `${DATE_ITEM()}` and `${ITEM}` placeholders so that different reports for multiple reporting periods can be queried with one configuration.

-`${ITEM}` placeholder returns file and which is included in Path and is also used in metric prefix, so that metrics contained in one file are grouped together with a metric naming convention.
+The `${ITEM}` placeholder returns files which are included in the Path and is also used in the metric prefix, so that metrics contained in one file are grouped together with a metric naming convention.

-`${DATE_ITEM()}` function returns an array of dates, from 2015_01 until 2016_03.
+`${DATE_ITEM()}` function returns an array of dates, for example from 2015_01 until 2016_03.
 The last date in the list is determined dynamically based on current time.

 ## Item List Contents